 Pixar’s Brave was widely hailed as a welcome addition to a corpus of films which most often depict girls as princess types waiting to be saved.
 (Of all the reviews I have read of Brave, the review from Feminist Disney most closely matches my own impressions of it.)

-I’m not the only one who does not consider Pixar’s Brave as a particularly good example of a children’s film which explores gender, pushing its traditional limits.
+Pixar’s Brave a not a good example of a children’s film which explores gender, pushing its traditional limits.
 An academic from Emory University explains in this short video that Merida of Brave encourages girls to be independent, but within the fairytale structure of this arc, demonstrates that there are severe consequences to stepping outside gender roles.
 Merida unleashes a curse by doing so.
 A better representation of girlhood in animated film is that of Violet from The Incredibles, who uses her super-power of invisibility to create a force field around herself.
 But there are other issues with this story — again, Violet exists — as most fictional female heroes do — within the realms of her family.
 She is not given the opportunity to leave the family and seek out independence as many boy heroes do.
 Pixar’s Up is quite a gender-bender in this sense, because the little boy who befriends the old man is desperate for the love of family rather than separating from the family to seek his boyish independence on the way to manhood.
 His is a more typically feminine storyline, in which family is important to him.